 To soak your big day in Old World glamour, say “yes” to the Cuneo Mansion and Gardens at the Loyola campus.
 This historic mansion and museum features Venetian style architecture and spills out onto formal gardens.

 Planning on a Roman Catholic wedding ceremony?
 You can utilize the university’s spectacular Madonna Della Strada Chapel.

 Bonus: The experienced event staff will support you with almost every facet of wedding planning.

-Just outside Chicago, in Orland Park, Illinois, Silver Lake Country Club is an oasis of nature-made wonders and perfect for an outdoor ceremony.
-During warmer months, couples can say “I do” on a manicured lawn by the club’s lake which is surrounded by rolling hills, flowers, and an assortment of trees.
-Another exquisite outdoor ceremony site, the West Patio includes a trellised alter and cascading waterfall surrounded by lush gardens and native prairie grass.
+In the Chicago suburb of Orland Park, Illinois, Silver Lake Country Club is an oasis of nature-made wonders and perfect for an outdoor ceremony.
+During warmer months, couples can say “I do” on a manicured lawn by the club’s lake, which is surrounded by rolling hills, flowers, and an assortment of trees.
+Another exquisite outdoor ceremony site, the West Patio includes a trellised altar and cascading waterfall surrounded by lush gardens and native prairie grass.

 Cocktail hour is usually hosted beside a gazebo that’s encircled by gardens.
 It wows with a rainbow of flowers and verdant foliage.
 As for your reception, the country club offers two large event rooms that frame the gardens with floor-to-ceiling windows, feature impressive dance floors, and include patios for when guests need to slip away for some fresh air.

 This is an ideal choice for city dwellers wanting to swap swanky high-rises for bucolic surroundings — at least on their wedding day.